How to apply for a Building Warrant

 The second stage begins when you have informed us the work has commenced on site.
 Visits may be made to check that the work is carried out in accordance with the approved drawings, and therefore complies with the regulations.

 The final visit takes place once the works are complete.
 You must be satisfied that the works meet the requirements of the building regulations then submit the completion certificate to us.
 If everything meets our requirements the completion certificate will be accepted.
 If any of the work does not meet the necessary requirements then you will be given more time for this to be done before we carry out another inspection.

 For a more in-depth procedure please see the attached publication on building warrants and completion certificates.

 Fees and how to pay

 We can only accept payment online or by phone, please see the fee list to check the amount due.
-We no longer accept cash or cheque and payments cannot be made in our offices.

 You can access the payment section by using the PAY button from Fife Direct Home screen.
 Please ensure you select the correct payment type from the payment list for the payment you would like to make.